anishvedant/Chat-box-application/README.md

 - **Host and Port**: You can change the `HOST` and `PORT` variables in `server.py` and `client.py` to run the server and client on different addresses and ports.
 - **Encryption**: The RSA encryption keys can be customized in the `decrypto.py` module.

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests with your improvements and bug fixes.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Disclaimer

+Chat-box application enhances communication security but does not guarantee absolute protection against all forms of attacks.
+Users are advised to understand the limitations and potential risks associated with the implementation.
+Use this project responsibly and in compliance with applicable laws and regulations.